jiayeetan/Lab1/README.md

 # Lab1
-It is purely madeup of html5
+It is purely madeup of html5.
+This is for My Sample Art Store